SrishtiR/flock-motion/README.md

 Project for analyzing flock motion

 # Description
+This project deals with analyzing and marking specific flocking movements from animals in general swarm behavioral videos for these animals.
+The project uses a plethora of Youtube videos involving swarm movements of animals including sheep, buffaloes, aquatic life etc. Then the python functions, built by the shell script, will mark the frames in the videos, with a clear view of animal flocking behavior, with a red outline around the animal flocks.
+The intensity of the red depicts the amount of animal movement happening in the flock.

 This repository contains the pipeline for analyzing vidoes containing flock motion.
 The videos are extracted from youtube using a keyword and count.
-Followed by this, different scenes detected from the each video.
-Each of the videos is then analyzed to detect motion.
+Followed by this, different scenes detected from each video.
+Each of the videos is then broken into frames and flocking motion is then mapped into red fragments within the video; utilizing various computer vision and video analyzing Python frameworks, in particular OpenCV and Dense Optical Video Motion Detection.

 # Clone
 `git clone https://github.com/SrishtiR/flock-motion.git`